 Children and Hand Luggage

 I take snacks and drinks for the airport, but I make sure everything is consumed before we pass through to departure.
-Regulations often ban any fresh fruit, dairy products or drinks being taken through.
+Regulations sometimes ban any fresh fruit, dairy products or drinks being taken through to your destination.

-The toilets usually have antiseptic hand wash and moisturizer, should you need them.
-I do still pack the baby wipes and hand gel though, I’m unable to function without them.
+Quality airline bathrooms usually have antiseptic hand wash and moisturizer, should you need them.
+I do still pack the baby wipes and hand gel, I’m unable to function without them.

 I don’t pack a book for me, it’s frustrating if I want to read and don’t get the chance, so I just don’t bother.

-If you take duty frees on-board please don’t drop your bottle of spirits on the head of the lady sitting beneath your chosen overhead locker.
+If you take duty-free purchases on-board, please don’t drop your bottle of spirits on the head of the lady sitting beneath your chosen overhead locker.
 Yes, it was me, it hurt!